johann122004/WD-Lopez-Seatwork-3/readme.md

 - What are key components
 - What technology used and how it is used

+### Answers
+#### For the Guiding Questions.
+1. The Project is an HTML Website with External CSS Styling that features static and Animated Headers and Footers.
+2. The Purpose of this project is to serve as Seatwork #003 for Web Design with Client-Side Scripting.
+3. The Key components are that the Project is a Multi-Page Website, and that it has Animated Features.
+For the Multipage Website part, the project features a landing page and 2 pages, each focusing on the static and animated examples of Headers and Footers.
+For the Animated Features part, the website has Headers and Footers that are animated and can be interacted with.
+4. The Technology that is used are HTML and CSS.
+HTML is used to create the Website, while CSS is used to style and design the website, including adding animations to it.

 ### Key Components
 <!-- TODO: List of Key Components -->
 <!-- The following are just sample -->